Characterization and Learning of Causal Graphs from Hard Interventions: Combining Observational and Experimental Distributions under Do-Calculus

 \section{Combining Observational and Experimental Distributions under Do-Calculus}

 One of the most renowned contributions to causal inference is the development of do-calculus (also known as causal calculus)~\cite{pearl1995causal, pearl2009causality}.
 Do-calculus is a set of three inference rules that enable the transformation of distributions associated with a causal graph.
 It leverages the graphical structure to determine when and how interventions can be adjusted or "removed" from expressions.
-In the context of hard interventions, the theorem is stated as follows:
+In the context of hard interventions, the theorem is stated as follows\footnote{Here we put condition on $z$ for Rule 2.
+While this is redundant, we aim to show its clear connection with the corresponding $F$ node d-separations in the augmented graphs (see Section~\ref{sec: IMEC}), which requires conditioning.}:

 \begin{theorem} (Theorem 3 in ~\citet{pearl1995causal}).
 Let $\mcD = (\mV \cup \mL, \mE)$ be a causal graph.
 Then the following statements hold for any distribution that is consistent with $\mcD$

 \textit{Rule 1 (see-see)}: For any $\mX \subseteq \mV$ and disjoint $\mY, \mZ, \mW \subseteq \mV$